hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Why do some pools show hostnames and others show IP addresses?**

 The dashboard uses DNS resolution when configured.
 If a hostname can be resolved for a pool member, it displays the hostname.
 Otherwise, it shows the IP address.
-You can hover over hostnames to see the underlying IP address.
+You can hover over hostnames to see the underlying IP address in a tooltip.

 **Q: How do I update hostnames after DNS changes?**

 Press Alt+R or click the "Resolve" button to force fresh DNS resolution.
 Press Alt+F or click "Flush" to clear the DNS cache completely.
+Note that if a hostname is cached, pressing "Resolve" will never trigger another request for that IP.
+You would then be required to "Flush" and initiate a new resolve action.

 ### Performance and Limits

 **Q: Is there a maximum number of pools the dashboard can display?**

 There's no hard limit, but performance may decrease with very large numbers of pools (1000+).
 Use search filtering and MICRO view to manage large pool sets effectively.
-Dashboard 1.x has been tested with 600 pools and 800+ nodes per-site on a Lab license VE without issue.
+Dashboard 1.x has been tested with 600 pools and 800+ nodes per-site on a Lab license VE without issue with the JSON response being 200-300k for 600 pools.

-**Q: How do I pause polling if I need to step away for a time, but don't want to lose my saved site session data?**
+**Q: How do I pause polling if I need to step away for a time, but don't want to lose my existing saved site session data?**

-Simply select "Select a site" (no site) in the site dropdown.
-The dashboard will return to a default state and stop all polling, but your site data will remain as long as the browser is open.
+Simply select "Select a site" (no site) in the site dropdown and leave the browser open.
+The dashboard will return to a default state and stop all polling, but your site data will remain in memory.

 **Q: What's the unmonitored pool limitation?**

 LTM Pools that are unmonitored will always show all pool members as "UP" regardless of their actual status.
 This is an intended limitation of the F5 system when health monitors are not configured since the system needs to assume that all members are available for LB processing.
+In the event that you have unmonitored pools, it is recommended to annotate this in an alias so that user's of the dashboard will know that the UP status might not be indicative of real-world operational status.

+**Q: Why does this exist?
+Why not just use Solarwinds or an inline pool status irule?**

+This project was born from experience in organizations where NMS solutions such as Solarwinds were not accessible by the Application Delivery or Application Teams.
+This project presents a 'no addtional infrastructure' option for LTM pool visibility where inline pool status irules are not preferred due to operational concerns or application operation risk aversion.

 ---